LensPlaysGames/Corth/README.md

 If you get any errors, there are a multitude of command line options to help rectify the situation. \
 You can run Corth with the `-h` or `--help` argument to see all available command line flags and options.

 ##### Warning! -- On Linux, if you specify an output name to Corth with `-o`, it will only affect the generated assembly file name, not the output object or executable file.
 Look for `a.out` or similar.
 This may over-write previously-compiled-programs, so be careful!
-To accurately rename the output executable, pass the corresponding option to your linker with `-add-lo <option>`. \
-For example: `-add-lo "-o my_program"`
+To accurately rename the output executable, pass the corresponding option to your linker with `-add-lo <option>`, for example: `-add-lo "-o my_program"` along with the normal `-o my_program`.

 ### On Windows
 Open a terminal and navigate to the directory containing Corth.exe. \